Weeping Tile & Basement Waterproofing Systems in Toronto: How They Work, When You Need One, and the City Disconnect Subsidy

 Comprehensive scope

-For most older central-Toronto homes with pre-1955 plumbing, the comprehensive flood-prevention scope is: backwater valve ($1,250 rebate) + sump pump system ($1,750 rebate) + weeping-tile disconnect ($3,400 rebate) = full $6,650 City subsidy.
+For most older central-Toronto homes with pre-1955 plumbing, the comprehensive flood-prevention scope is: backwater valve ($1,600 per device, up to two) + sump pump system ($2,250, plus $300 battery backup) + weeping-tile severance/capping ($400) + one-time plumbing assessment ($500) = up to the full $6,650 City subsidy.
 We quote the full scope on the diagnostic visit and homeowners can phase it as budget allows.

 Why this is a Toronto-specific issue

 Pre-1955 Toronto homes were commonly built with weeping tile draining directly into the sanitary sewer — the technique was standard practice at the time, before combined-sewer surcharge during modern intense storms became a recognized issue.
 Today, that exact connection is one of the most common paths for groundwater to enter a basement during a storm event.
-The City of Toronto specifically structured the $3,400 disconnect component of the Basement Flooding Protection Subsidy to incentivize homeowners to retrofit the disconnect — recognizing that property-level fixes are faster and cheaper than infrastructure separation.
+The City of Toronto specifically structured the disconnect-related components ($400 severance/capping plus $2,250 sump pump) of the Basement Flooding Protection Subsidy to incentivize homeowners to retrofit the disconnect — recognizing that property-level fixes are faster and cheaper than infrastructure separation.
 We coordinate the disconnect with sump pump install so the redirected weeping-tile water has somewhere to go.

 Sources cited in this guide